webplatform/docs/guides/images_in_html/index.md

 == Background images with CSS ==

 It is pretty safe to say that web design became a lot more fun when browsers started supporting CSS.
-Instead of hacking around in the HTML using table cells for positioning items on the page, non-breaking spaces (&amp;nbsp;) to preserve spacing, and spacer GIFs (transparent 1x1 pixel GIF images that were resized to create margins), we can now use padding, margin, dimensions, and positioning in CSS and leave the HTML free to just worry about the content structure.
+Instead of hacking around in the HTML using table cells for positioning items on the page, non-breaking spaces (&amp;nbsp;) to force alignment, and spacer GIFs (transparent 1x1 pixel GIF images resized to create margins), we can now use padding, margin, dimensions, and positioning in CSS and leave the HTML free to just worry about the content structure.

 CSS also means you can use background images in a very versatile way &mdash; you can position them behind and around your text any way you want,